-Accessibility to data is granted based on the permission sets and role-based hierarchy applied based on FedRAMP Salesforce Gov Cloud Plus platform.
-Account creation is managed and offered through VA via two factor authentication (2FA) Personal Identity Verification (PIV) card and/or Access VA.
+Accessibility to data is granted based on the permission sets and role-based hierarchy applied.
+Account creation is managed and offered through VA Personal Identity Verification (PIV) card and/or Access VA.
 Single Sign On external (SSOe) is used to provide credential access to VA modules/communities residing in the Salesforce application, the determinant of access is organizational affiliation rather than personal identity.
-For some module(s) the required organizational e-mail confirmation and multi-factor authentication (MFA) will be enforced (IAL1), but no identity proofing (IAL2) and vice versa.
 The managers will reject any applications from individuals who do not work with them, do not require access or are not using the correct e-mail address.
 IAM systems verify credential and collect audit logs based on access requested and may contain PII that might have been captured into order to authenticate to the resource.